maithilish/scoopi-scraper/notes/logdesign.md

  - throw StepRunException
  - catch in Task
  - terminate the step
- - count error in Errors
+ - count error only if data error or error that has impact on data

 Step errors in some items but others are fine
  - catch and log error